Her birth name was Theresa Veronica Breuer, her parents being German. They lived in Toledo, Ohio, USA. Birth date May 7, 1931 (a girl:).

-At age 17 she was already married, to Bill Monahan.
+At age 18 she was married, to Bill Monahan.

 In 1949 London Records, based in England, noticed and signed her.

 It took two unsuccessful singles before she hit with Music Music Music.
 1949 into 1950 it became a #1 international million seller, while she was 18.

 Her permanent residence was just north of New York City, and she worked out of New York.

 The singles I know of on London, with Billboard US chart positions and 78 numbers, were:

 1949- When the Train Came In / A Man Wrote a Song (511)

 - (duets with Bobby Wayne) Copper Canyon / Way Back Home (562)

 - I Beeped When I Shoulda Bopped / Old Man Mose (563)